gwisk/gradguide/gradguide.md

     2. What was the experience, briefly?

     3. The hardships and difficulties you overcame (with numbers if you can).

     4. What you've learned from that experience and how it will be applicable to your future study.

     5. (Optional) If your field of future study is different than what you've done, why.

-You may have many, many questions right now, as I did when I was in
+    You may have many, many questions right now, as I did when I was in your shoes.
-    your shoes.
 What if you had experiences that weren't successful?
     What if you had an experience you didn't like?

     Here is one of the most important pieces of advice I'll give you:
-    **spin it however you can, and find every positive you can.
-Do not talk about any negatives!** If you had an experience you didn't enjoy, don't focus on what you didn't
+    **spin it however you can, and find every positive you can.** If you had an experience you didn't enjoy, don't focus on what you didn't
     enjoy: focus on what skills you learned, how that experience helped you clarify your interests, etc. If your experience wasn't